gcovr/gcovr/doc/source/guide/compiling.rst

    except that the ``--coverage`` flag makes sure that a compiler-internal gcov support library is linked.

-3. Running the program will increment the in-memory coverage counters.
+3. Running the program will increment the in-memory coverage counters for all executed lines.
    At the end, the counters are written into gcov data files, one for each compilation unit.
    Here, we would get ``a.gcda`` and ``b.gcda`` files.